zengxiaofei/DeepConsensus-utils/README.md

 Before running DeepConsensus, subreads should be aligned to CCS correctly.
 In the [Quick start for DeepConsensus](https://github.com/google/deepconsensus/blob/main/docs/quick_start.md), this step is achieved by an 'all subreads to all CCS reads alignment' (pbmm2 align) and a following molecule-name-based filtering.
 However, the all-to-all alignment could be extremely slow.
 A simple strategy is split the CCS reads and subreads into trunks based on molecule names before alignment.
-After trunk-to-trunk alignment, merge output BAM files using `samtools merge`.
+After trunk-to-trunk alignment, merge output BAM files (`samtools merge`) then sort (`samtools sort`) and run molecule-name-based filtering (`awk`).

 ## split_ccs_fasta.py